-As a person with low vision, Ezekiel is dedicated to enhancing respect and inclusion for all disabled people in society.
+As a person with low vision living in the Counties Manukau district, Ezekiel is dedicated to enhancing respect and inclusion for all disabled people in society.
 He is passionate about communities influencing the design and improvement of health services.

-Ezekiel provides strategic and consumer input to Counties Manukau DHB.
-He supports the Disabled Persons Assembly as a community networker by promoting greater understanding and implementation of the UN Convention on the Rights of Persons with Disabilities.
-He is currently involved in workforce development, health promotion and social change projects dealing with community empowerment, violence prevention, and reducing obesity.
+Ezekiel provides strategic and consumer input as a community networker; promoting greater understanding and implementation of the UN Convention on the Rights of Persons with Disabilities.
+He is currently involved in workforce development, health promotion and social change projects addressing community empowerment, violence prevention, and reducing obesity.

-Ezekiel grew up in the multicultural suburbs of south Auckland and has a background in youth health and development, mentoring and group facilitation.
+Ezekiel has a background in youth health and development, mentoring and group facilitation.